Vibex/qt/README.md

 Config
 ------

-Config file editing.
-To change your qt settings you must edit the config.txt file in the Data folder. qt uses commands to change settings which makes it easy for plugins to add options but isn't the most intuitive for beginers.
-The default commands are (To use a command simply type the cmd(X1,X2,X3,...,Xn) where cmd is the name of the command and x are the parameters).
+To change your qt settings you must edit the config.txt file in the Data folder. qt uses commands to change settings which makes it easy for plugins to add options but isn't the most intuitive for beginers (A GUI config is planned, but not yet in development).
+To use a command simply type the cmd(X1,X2,X3,...,Xn) where cmd is the name of the command and x are the parameters.
 You can also add comments to your config file via ";" if you feel the need to.

 ### Border

--   border(Vertical Border, Horizontal Border, Extra Vertical Border, Extra Horizontal Border): border() Controls the borders between windows.
+-   border(Vertical Border, Horizontal Border, Extra Vertical Border, Extra Horizontal Border): border() controls the borders between windows.
 The first two parameters determine the distance between windows.
 The last two parameters determine the gap between the window edges and the monitor edge.
     \*Note The gap between the window and the monitor edges is added to the regular border.

--   border(Vertical and Horizontal Border, Extra Vertical and Horizontal Border): Combines the first two and last two parameters in the command above into 2 parameters.
+-   border(Vertical and Horizontal Border, Extra Vertical and Extra Horizontal Border): Combines the first two and last two parameters in the command above into 2 parameters.